 After a short dry spell, the rain swept in again so we jumped in the car and continued back along the glen.
 We crossed the river at Bridge of Balgie and started to climb steeply, the Allt Bail a’ Mhuillin churning it’s way down beside the road.
 When we reached Lochan na Lairige (the loch of the pass) there was no view to be had due to the heavy rain, so we carried on as the road twisted its way down to the north shore of Loch Tay.
 This was the second time we’d been here today, but instead of turning off at Fearnan we followed the road all the way to Kenmore at the head of the loch, where we stopped to take a photo as the sun started to set.

 Just outside Kenmore is Taymouth Castle, once the seat of the Campbells but now undergoing redevelopment as a hotel.

 Beside the gatehouse of Taymouth Castle are the Newhall Bridge standing stones, but with the light fading fast we settled for a look with no photos.
-Then it was back in the car for the drive back through Aberfeldy to the A9 and up to the Moulin Hotel where I’d leave Graham and Hazel before returning tomorrow.
+Then it was back in the car for the drive back through Aberfeldy to the A9 and up to the Moulin Inn where I’d leave Graham and Hazel before returning tomorrow.